EBDM is a method of applying empirical knowledge and research principles to justice system decisions made at the case, agency, and system level.

 This paper provides suggestions and examples about how these key decision-making functions of parole [which offenders participate in which programs, when, and for how long] can be shaped to target resources effectively according to the principles of risk, need, and responsivity.

-New parole board members and parole executives should read this publication.
-It “examines information emerging from research on evidence-based practice and decisionmaking in parole and the implications of these findings for paroling authorities” (p. viii).
+This publication examines information emerging from research on evidence-based practice and decisionmaking in parole and the implications of these findings for paroling authorities.

 New parole board members and parole executives should read this publication.
 It will introduce them to the core competencies they need to have to effectively execute their public responsibilities.